New and improved varieties make America’s favorite accent flower even more popular.

 tangled mess Gypsophila stems become entwined easily and can be damaged if not separated carefully.
 To untangle stems, hold them upside down, and gently shake them up and down to loosen and separate.

 family tree Gypsophila is a member of the Caryophyllaceae family.
 Close cut- flower relatives include Dianthus (carnations, spray carnations, sweet Williams) and Saponaria (soapwort).

 home sweet home Gypsophila is indigenous to the region from Eastern Europe to Central Asia, particularly eastern Turkey and northern Iran.

 The genus name Gypsophila is from the Greek gypsos (gypsum) and philos (loving), in reference to this flower’s preference for soils high in calcium (lime).
 The species name paniculata refers to the blooms occurring in panicles (branching clusters).

-Gypsophila can be air dried by placing it upright in an empty vase or hanging it upside down in a cool, dry, dark, well-ventilated environment.
+cut and dried Gypsophila can be air dried by placing it upright in an empty vase or hanging it upside down in a cool, dry, dark, well-ventilated environment.
 These flowers also can be preserved in a glycerin/water mixture (one part glycerine to two parts water).

 on the safe side

 Saponins in these plants’ roots are frequently used in expectorants and spermicides; however, those substances can cause asthmatic or dermatological reactions in some people, so be careful when handling Gypsophila.
 Use latex gloves, if needed.